-If the device is connected properly, it should appear in the Devices and Printers folder.
+If the device is connected properly, it should appear in Devices and Printers.
 It might be listed under a different (and sometimes not obviously related) name than the make and model of the device.
-If you haven't changed the name of a device in Windows, the Devices and Printers folder will display whatever name the manufacturer gave the device.
+If you haven't changed the name of a device in Windows, Devices and Printers will display whatever name the manufacturer gave the device.

 Do any of the following: